puk18/SOEN6611MeasurementProject/README.md

       2. Run Maven Clean Goal and test goal.

     We get the reports in a Pit-test reports folder after successfully running pit-test plugin.
-    The output is in the form of index.html format for desired result
+    The output is in the form of index.html format which is converted into csv format using webscrapping

 3. Code Churn
   Download and install cloc